-The Functional Government Initiative (FGI) submits this request for records under the Freedom of Information Act, 5 U.S.C. § 552, as amended, (FOIA) and the relevant implementing regulations of the Securities and Exchange Commission (SEC).
-FGI, a non-partisan organization, engages in research, investigation, and education to promote transparency in government and support values that help to build a solid infrastructure for a bright American future.
+The Functional Government Initiative (FGI) submits this request for records under the Freedom of Information Act, 5 U.S.C. § 552, as amended, (FOIA) and the relevant implementing regulations of the Department of the Agriculture (USDA).
+FGI, which is a non-partisan organization, engages in research, investigation, and education to promote transparency in government and support values that help to build a solid infrastructure for a bright American future.